 high potassium level--nausea, weakness, tingly feeling, chest pain, irregular heartbeats, muscle weakness;

-Older adults may be more likely to have kidney problems while taking this medicine.
+Older adults may be more likely to get dehydrated or have kidney problems while taking this medicine.

-You may be more likely to have a broken bone while using medicine that contains canagliflozin.
-Talk with your doctor about ways to keep your bones healthy.
+You may be more likely to have a broken bone while using this medicine.
+Talk with your doctor about how to avoid the risk of fractures.

 Common side effects may include: